Frank Andersson

-Frank Öivind Stefan Andersson (9 May 1956 – 9 September 2018) was a Swedish amateur wrestler and entertainer.
-He started in amateur wrestling, winning several world championship gold medals as well as a bronze medal at the 1984 Summer Olympics in Los Angeles.
-He later became a professional wrestler with mixed success.
+Frank Öivind Stefan Andersson (9 May 1956 – 9 September 2018) was a Swedish wrestler and entertainer.
+He started in wrestling, winning several world championship gold medals as well as a bronze medal at the 1984 Summer Olympics in Los Angeles.
+He later became a pro wrestler with mixed success.
 He was also a television personality appearing on several Swedish reality and game shows.

-Amateur wrestling career
+wrestling career

-Frank Andersson's amateur wrestling career included gold medals at the 1973 and 1975 Junior World Championships and as he got older he wrestled at a number of Greco-Roman wrestling World Championships over the years.
+Frank Andersson's wrestling career included gold medals at the 1973 and 1975 Junior World Championships and as he got older he wrestled at a number of Greco-Roman wrestling World Championships over the years.
 In 1977, 1979 and 1982 he won the gold medal in the 90 kg division.
 He also took the silver medal in 1978 and 1981.
 The pinnacle of his amateur wrestling career came in 1984 at the 1984 Summer Olympics in Los Angeles where he won a bronze medal in the 90 kg weight division.
 In addition to his in ring achievements, Andersson was awarded the Svenska Dagbladet Gold Medal in 1977.
 He was inducted in the Amateur Wrestling Hall of Fame in 2006.

-Professional wrestling career
+Pro wrestling career

-Andersson was trained for his professional career by Brad Rheingans, a former Olympian as well, and made his debut on 3 May 1991 for the American Wrestling Association, defeating Randy Thornton, who also debuted.
+Andersson was trained for his pro wrestling career by Brad Rheingans, a former Olympian as well, and made his debut on 3 May 1991 for the American Wrestling Association, defeating Randy Thornton, who also debuted.
 Within months, he went to Japan, wrestling for New Japan Pro-Wrestling (NJPW) teaming with Rheingans.

 On April 8, 1993, he worked one night only for the WWE when he defeated Red Tyler in Paris, France at a European Tour show.

 In 1994, he signed with World Championship Wrestling (WCW), based in Atlanta.
 Andersson would win upset victories over Booker T., Stevie Ray and Alex Wright.
 He retired in 1995.

 Andersson made his comeback in 2014 for STHLM, a promotion based in Stockholm, Sweden.
 Teaming with Jim Duggan in a tag match.
 He won the STHLM title on 6 September when he defeated Ken Malmsteen in the main event.